metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana.md

 ```

-Anchor framework provides with `spl` token implementation of its own.
-This could be used to `mint` an account.
+Anchor framework provides with spl-token implementation of its own.
+Use it to mint an account.

 ### Transfer the Minted NFT token